getodk/docs/shared-src/docs-tech-guide.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 A :dfn:`pull request` (or PR)
-is a request from you to the ODK Docs maintainers,
+is a request from you to the ODK Docs maintainers
-for us to pull in your changes to the main repo.
+to pull in your changes to the main repo.

-Go the `main docs repo on GitHub`__.
+Go to the `main docs repo on GitHub`__.
 You'll see a message there referencing your recently pushed branches.
 Select :guilabel:`Compare & pull request` to start a pull request.

 __ https://github.com/opendatakit/docs>